 Irrespective of whether an investment body is reporting in accordance with a normal financial year or a substituted accounting period (SAP), the date reported in this field must be the end of a normal financial year that is 3006CCYY.

-7.6 Data type – the type of data supplied in the file.
-For AIIRs this field must be set to I.
+7.6 Filler – for ATO use.
+This field must be blank filled.

 7.7 Type of report – the report type of data being lodged.
 This field must be set to one of the following values: